aryamanmajumdar/Malthusian-trap/README.md

 The function is a generalized sigmoid.

 Just run the file.
 Play around with the variables.
-In future, some inputs will be endogenously decided: Upper limit as a function of income per capita, income per capita as a function of land, etc. And some different kinds of noise to approximate other things.

 ![Alt Text](https://media.giphy.com/media/MFO83ywxcP105kPplM/giphy.gif)